Russian communists win support as Putin party fades

 ANGER AT THE RULING PARTY

-United Russia was founded largely as a vehicle for Putin, whose authority suffered a blow with the party's fall in support from 64 percent in 2007 to 49.5 percent, according to exit polls and early official results.
+United Russia was founded largely as a vehicle for Putin, whose authority suffered a blow with the party's fall in support from 64 percent in 2007 around 50 percent, according to exit polls and early official results.

 The nationalist LDPR is built around one man, the colorful and somewhat eccentric Vladimir Zhirinovsky.
 Other parties lack national structure.